rails/rails/guides/source/testing.md

 end
 ```

-Now you should get a connection to remote browser and server, regardless if it
+Now you should get a connection to a remote browser and server, regardless if it
-is running in Docker container or CI.
+is running in a Docker container or CI.

 If your Capybara configuration requires more setup than provided by Rails, this
 additional configuration could be added into the `application_system_test_case.rb`